arielf/weight-loss/README.md

 ## Early insights & eureka moments

-Early in the process I started using [machine learning](https://en.wikipedia.org/wiki/Machine_learning) to identify the factors that made me gain or lose weight.
+Early in the process I figured I could use [machine learning](https://en.wikipedia.org/wiki/Machine_learning) to identify the factors that made me gain or lose weight.
 I used a simple method: every morning I would weight myself, and record both the new weights and whatever I did in the past ~24 hours, not just the food I ate, but also whether I exercised, slept too little or too much, etc.

-The format of the data file is simple.
+The file I kept was fairly simple.
 A CSV with 3 columns:

 > *Date*, *MorningWeight*, *Yesterday's lifestyle/food/actions*